BrightspaceUI/core/components/meter/README.md

 ### Properties:

 * `value` (required, Number): Current number of completed units.
 A positive, non-zero number that is less than or equal to `max`.
-* `value` (required, Number): Current number of completed units.
-A positive, non-zero number that is less than or equal to `max`.
-* `value` (required, Number): Current number of completed units.
-A positive, non-zero number that is less than or equal to `max`.
 * `max` (Number, default: `100`): Max number of units that are being measured by this meter.
 A positive, non-zero number.
 * `percent` Boolean: Shows a percentage instead of `value/max`.
 * `text-inline` Boolean: Keeps the meter to a single line.